Designing user interfaces for accessibility

 Always provide a text equivalent

 Non-sighted or low-vision users rely on assistive technologies to translate visible UI content into text that is either read aloud or presented as Braille.
-UI elements that do not have a plain text representation cannot be communicated to these users.
-For example, an image that includes text will only be available to sighted users who can see the rendered screen.
+Information in UI elements that without plain text representation is not automatically conveyed to these users.
+For example, an image that includes text will only be accessible to sighted users who can see the rendered screen.

-Use the alternative text configuration to specify a text equivalent for images and icons; this text will not be shown on-screen but will be made available to screen readers.
+Use the alternative text configuration to specify a text equivalent for images and icons; this text will not appear on-screen, but can be read by screen readers.
 While decorative images without a text equivalent are permissible, crucial data and controls should be expressed with text.